tenerity-bbc/ext-vscode-config-tool/README.md

 2. Run the command **Config Tool: Decrypt** or press `Ctrl+Shift+D` (`Cmd+Shift+D` on Mac)
 3. Watch the progress in the status bar as cipher values are highlighted and decrypted
 4. Full cipher patterns and encrypted text are highlighted with different decorations
+5. Press `ESC` to cancel the operation if needed

 ### Encrypting Values

 1. Select the plain text you want to encrypt
 2. Run the command **Config Tool: Encrypt** or press `Ctrl+Shift+E` (`Cmd+Shift+E` on Mac)
 3. Watch the progress as selected text is highlighted and replaced with `{cipher}EncryptedValue`
+4. Press `ESC` to cancel the operation if needed

 ## Commands